TimothyXu/textmate-source-embed/README.md

 # TextMate Source Embedding
-Allows TextMate to recognise source codes embedded in text markups like HTML, MultiMarkDown, Pandoc, Markdown and etc. so that syntax highlighting and other features can be achieved.
+Allows TextMate to recognise source code embedded in text markups like HTML, MultiMarkDown, Pandoc, Markdown and etc. so that syntax highlighting and other features can be achieved.

 ##Usage